hzqst/MetaHookSv/Renderer.md

 * Normal textures only work when `r_wsurf_detail` and `r_light_dynamic` both set to 1.

-* Normal textures change nothing but the direction of surface normal, thus only work when there are dynamic lights or flashlights.
+* Normal textures change nothing but the direction of surface normal, thus only work when illuminated by dynamic lights or flashlights.

 ### Parallax textures